 How much does it cost to go to SDSU?
 The answer to that question depends on your choice in scheduling.
 At SDSU you pay a flat fee for your first 6 credit hours.
 Any coursework on top of that, no matter how much, incurs a second flat fee.
 (For example, taking 9 credit hours of class costs the same as 15 credit hours.)
 In general, the second flat fee is cheaper by the credit hour, so it makes financial sense — if you can manage it — to register full time.

-Find current tuition information on the Student Account Services website.
+Visit Tuition and Other Fees at Student Account Services for current tuition information.
 When considering costs, you should also take into account textbooks for each class, which routinely cost more than $100 each.
 Factor in parking fees, as well.

 Financial Aid and Scholarships

 Need help paying?
-Consult the College of Education Financial Aid and Scholarships page for general information and links to the SDSU Office of Financial Aid and Scholarships.
+Consult College of Education Financial Aid and Scholarships for general information and links.
 A list of available grants and loans can be found there, and their staff will help you though the process.

 Special Education Scholarships

 There are a few scholarships that focus on teacher education students in the area of special education:

 All Credential Areas: Up to $2000 available annually to a full-time student who has completed 1 semester of special education courses or a full-time teacher who is a part-time student in the special education credential program.
 Because of the James' longstanding association with the Santee schools, preference may be given to a student with a connection in that area.
 Applications are typically due in early spring and awarded for that semester.
 Faculty announce availability in class.